Overview

 Trusted Systems

-DUCAT relies on two key systems:
+DUCAT relies on two core systems:

-MPC Network: Enforces protocol rules and validates transactions.
+MPC Network: Enforces protocol rules and validates transactions

 Resilience and Recovery